beateskog/INF112project/README.md

 * `target/NAME-VERSION.jar` – your compiled project, packaged in a JAR file
 * `target/NAME-VERSION-fat.jar` – your JAR file packaged with dependencies

-Run Jar files with, for example, `java -jar target/javafx-app-1.0-SNAPSHOT-fat.jar`.
+Run Jar files with, for example, `java -jar target/NAME-VERSION-fat.jar`.

+## Git Setup
+If you look at *Settings → Repository* in GitLab, you can protect branches – for example, forbid pushing to the `main` branch so everyone have to use merge requests.

 ## Eclipse Setup